envyen/docs/_posts/2024-12-14-DIY-Paper-Star.md

     - The design should include folding lines to shape the cone.
 <img src="../../upload/diy-star/star-one.png">

-For convenience, you can download and print a ready-made template on two A4 sheets for accurate and consistent outlines.
+For convenience, you can download and print a ready-made template on two A4 sheets for accurate and consistent outlines <a href="../../upload/diy-star/com.envyen.star.pdf">[Download pdf]</a>

 2. Create Five Star Points